Juan Francisco Estrada: Estrada vs Gonzalez II

 On the 13th of March, 2021, Estrada faced WBA (Super) super flyweight champion, Román González in a highly anticipated rematch.
 This was the second time the pair had met.
 Their first fight in 2012 ended in a unanimous decision win for Gonzalez.
 Both fighters were throwing a lot of punches, with Compubox crediting both with 2529 thrown punches combined, making it the busiest fight at 115 pounds the company has ever tracked.
 In a very close and thrilling fight, Gonzalez seemed to have narrowly outlanded Estrada.
 However, Estrada earned the split-decision victory having two judges score the fight in his favor, 117-111 and 115–113, while the third judge had it 115-113 for Gonzalez.

-The Gonzalez trilogy
+Estrada vs Gonzalez III

 Gonzalez was expected to face Juan Francisco Estrada in a trilogy bout in the main event of a DAZN broadcast card on 5 March 2022, at Pechanga Arena in San Diego, California.
 Estrada was forced to withdraw from the fight due to a positive COVID-19 test.
 On 3 September 2022, it was announced that Gonzalez would face Juan Francisco Estrada for the third time in his professional career on 3 December.
 The bout headlined a DAZN broadcast card, which took place at the Desert Diamond Arena in Glendale, Arizona.
 Gonzalez lost the fight by majority decision, with scores of 114–114.
 115–113 and 116–112.

+Estrada vs Rodriguez

+On June 29, 2024 in Phoenix, AZ, Estrada defended his WBC and The Ring super flyweight titles against Jesse Rodriguez.
+He lost the fight by knockout in the seventh round.